 ̶K̶a̶n̶s̶u̶i̶r̶o̶ ̶R̶y̶o̶k̶a̶n̶ (English) Not to be confused with the separate property Gora Kansuiro in Gōra, Hakone.
 Although they previously provided vegan food with advance notice, and the “Japanese Cuisine” section of the English-language website states: “If you are a vegetarian or have any allergies to meat, eggs or even fish, please let us know what you cannot eat by e-mail, when you make a reservation.
 There is not many dairy products in a Japanese diet, but we would appreciate if you inform us of your any special requests, in detail, beforehand,” unfortunately, per a February 2023 email they are NOT providing vegan food.

-Matsuzakaya Honten According to the blog Luxury Hotel Kyoto (English), “Please note that if you have tattoos and want to use the communal hot springs, use the private family baths instead, or book a room with a private one.”
+Matsuzakaya Honten According to the blog Luxury Hotel Kyoto (English), if you have tattoos and want to use the communal hot springs, please “use the private family hot spirng (sic) baths instead.”
 This was confirmed by our volunteer in April 2021.
 They also stated that they can serve vegan food if they get the request at least 2-3 days before.
 The property serves breakfast and dinner.

 Mount View Hakone (English) The English-language website states: “Note: We can prepare dishes for vegetarians and guests with food allergies.
 Please let us know in advance.”
 In April 2021, our volunteer confirmed that small tattoos are okay in the shared baths, but you need to cover them by bringing your own body sticker.
 They also stated that they can serve vegan food if they get the request at least 2-3 days before.
 The property serves breakfast and dinner.